linode/docs/docs/platform/vlans/how-to-create-a-private-network-with-linode-vlans-api/index.md

 }
     {{</ output >}}

-1. Update your Linode's Boot Configuration Profile with your Network Interface(s).
+1. Update your Linode's Boot Configuration Profile with your Network Interface(s) by sending a PUT request to the [Update Configuration Profile](https://developers.linode.com/api/v4/linode-instances-linode-id-configs-config-id/#put) endpoint.

     > **Linode with Public and Private Network Interfaces**:
     >